Abatement

 Abatement is the proportional reduction of gifts in a [will](/glossary/will) when the estate has insufficient funds to pay all legacies in full after settling debts, funeral costs, and administration expenses.

-An Accumulation and Maintenance Trust (A&M Trust) is a historical trust type that allowed income to be saved or spent on a child's needs until they reached 18 or 25, with tax advantages that ended in 2006.
+An Accumulation and Maintenance Trust (A&M Trust) is a historical trust allowing income to be saved or spent on a child's needs until age [18](/glossary/age-of-majority) or 25, with tax advantages that ended in 2006.

 Ademption is the automatic failure of a specific gift in a [will](/glossary/will) when the testator no longer owns that particular item at death, leaving the intended beneficiary with nothing.